aurelia/aurelia/docs/user-docs/routing/router-hooks.md

 ## Using The Include and Exclude Properties

 As we mentioned previously, our hook will apply to every component in our application.
 You might only have a couple of areas of your app you want to protect behind hook checks.
-There is two properties `include` which is a whitelist property and `exclude` which is a blacklist property.
+There is two properties `include` which is a allow list property and `exclude` which is a deny list property.

 ```typescript
 import { IRouter, IViewModel } from 'aurelia';